 Can you imagine Steve Jobs asking you what you would have been willing to pay for an iPad before it launched?
-Sounds ludicrous right?
+Sounds ludicrous, right?
 Yet, you’ve probably asked a customer for a “ballpark price” at some point.

-Well, that’s just backwards.
+Well, that’s just backward.

 Think about it for a moment.

-There is no reasonable economic justification for a customer to offer anything but a low-ball figure.
+There is no reasonable economic justification for a customer to offer anything but a lowball figure.

-They may honestly not know and this question only makes them uncomfortable.
+They may honestly not know, and this question only makes them uncomfortable.

 It is not your customer’s job to set pricing.

-Pricing is considered more art than science but in the next series of posts I’d like to explore tactics for demystifying how to set and test pricing.
+Pricing is considered more art than science, but in the next series of posts, I’d like to explore tactics for demystifying how to set and test pricing.

 Principle 1: Pricing is Part of the Product